 DO(Europe), PhD (PMR), DN, B.Sc(O), DOMP, DCMOEB, CPTS, RMO.
 President of the Osteopathic & Naprapathic Association of Newfoundland & Labrador.

 Matt has a passion for health and fitness that started early in life.
 Spending many of his years in youth practicing martial arts, strength training, numerous sports, and years of reading and research.
 His professional career began as certified personal trainer, working at New World Fitness and Goodlife Fitness achieving several advancements in rank based on client success and continuing education such as Darby training systems, Goodlife elite black belt levels, Fitness manager internship program and countless hours of dedicated self-education with concentration on rehabilitation.
 After five years as a fitness professional and graduating from the National Academy of Osteopathy he began his career as an Osteopathic Manual Practitioner.
 To better help people recover from chronic pain, physical disability and reach optimal performance he continued on to finish his Bachelors and Doctorate in Osteopathy, a Doctorate in Naprapthy, and a PhD in Physical Medicine & Rehabilitation.
 He has participated in continuing education courses such as the Smarterehab programs, and is currently working on a certificate in medical neuroscience from Duke University.
-As well as actively practicing evidence-based manual therapy in Newfoundland he serves as the President of the Osteopathic & Naprapathic Association of Newfoundland & Labrador, and is a member of the International Osteopathic Association, the Ontario Osteopathic and Alternative Medicine Association, the Society of Osteopaths of Canada (previously), the National Manual Osteopathic Society, the National Osteopathic Practitioners Association, The Academy of Naturopaths and Naturotherapists of Canada, as well as a diplomat of the Canadian Manual Osteopathy Examining Board.
+As well as actively practicing evidence-based manual therapy in Newfoundland he serves as the President of the Osteopathic & Naprapathic Association of Newfoundland & Labrador, and is a member of the International Osteopathic Association, the Ontario Osteopathic and Alternative Medicine Association, the Society of Osteopaths of Canada (previously), the National Manual Osteopathic Society, the National Osteopathic Practitioners Association, The Academy of Naturopaths and Naturotherapists of Canada, an Affiliate member of the American Naprapathic Association, as well as a diplomat of the Canadian Manual Osteopathy Examining Board.
 Matt has a mission to provide the people of our province with the highest level of care in manual therapy by combining up-to-date science in evidence-based healthcare with the practice of treating the person and all of their body's systems as a whole.
+He serves as the Chair of Council on Naprapathy Education for the Canadian Naprapathic Association, and is a professor at the National Academy of Osteopathy.
 To date, Matt has helped a significant number of people attain greater health and quality of life.